 Such a request must be made in writing and must state the reason the call-in is believed to be necessary.
-On receipt of such a request within five (5) working days of publication of the decision, the Proper Officer shall notify the decision-taker of the call-in and shall within five (5) working days of the decision to call-in, call a meeting of the Overview & Scrutiny Committee.
+On receipt of such a request within five (5) working days of publication of the decision, the Proper Officer shall notify the decision-taker of the call-in and shall within five (5) working days of the expiry of the call-in period, call a meeting of the Overview & Scrutiny Committee.
 Pending that meeting, the decision shall stand deferred and shall not be implemented.